stephan-buckmaster/ruby-bearer-auth-proxy/README.md

 Bearer <token> is the standardized and recommended approach, there are other ways (sections 2.2 and 2.3 in the RFC), but here we only consider that usage.

-So here is a proxy server, written in Ruby.
+So here is a reverse proxy server, written in Ruby.

 ### Usage